Climatik-Project/Climatik-Project/README.md

 4. The LLM prompt is routed to the selected LLM inference service for processing.
 5. The power capping operator monitors the power consumption metrics and token/watts metrics.
 6. It prioritizes the deployments with higher token/watts ratios.
-7. The operator adjusts the `maxReplicaCount` of the KEDA ScaleObjects based on the power usage and the assigned priorities.
+7. The operator adjusts the `maxReplicaCount` of the KEDA ScaledObjects based on the power usage and the assigned priorities.

 By incorporating power efficiency aware routing and enhancing the power capping operator, the LLM inference system can